France orders special forces to protect Niger uranium: source

 The insurgents have threatened to hit French targets across the Sahel region in revenge and, days after the French assault, militants stormed a desert gas plant in Algeria and took hostages.

-The military source confirmed a report in weekly magazine Le Point that special forces and equipment would be sent to Areva’s uranium production sites in Imouraren and Arlit very quickly, but declined to go into further details.
+The military source confirmed a report in weekly magazine Le Point that special forces and equipment would be sent to Areva’s uranium production sites in Imouraren and Arlit, but declined to go into further details.

 Seven workers, including five French nationals, were kidnapped in Arlit by al Qaeda’s north African arm AQIM in September 2010.
 It later released three of the hostages but four French citizens are still being held.